friedmanroy/friedmanroy.github.io/_BML/8_kernels.md

 \end{equation}
 $$

-which is very similar to what we saw for the MLE for $\theta$ .
+which is very similar to the solution we saw for ridge regression with $\theta$.
 Now, let's plug this into the linear regression function:

 $$
 \begin{align}